Cheesy Roasted Lentil and Veggie Casserole

 - In a separate large bowl, combine the lentils with all of the vegetables except for the tomato.
 Do not mix in the cheese either.

 - Spread the mixture evenly into the prepared baking dish.
-I found it easiest to toss a bit with my hands and allow most of the lentils to settle to the bottom.
+I find it easiest to toss with my hands and allow most of the lentils to settle to the bottom.
 This way, they will bind with the egg mixture and form a tasty bottom layer.

 - Return to the oven for another 10 to 15 minutes, or until the veggies are tender and the cheese is melted.
-All ovens vary but, in my oven, 20 minutes followed by 10 minutes yielded vegetables that were lightly golden yet still crisp-tender.
+All ovens vary but, in my oven, 20 minutes followed by 10 minutes yields vegetables that are lightly golden yet still crisp-tender.